scientific-python/specs/steering-committee/_index.md

 ## Who should be a member?

-Members of the Steering Committee should be active in the scientific Python ecosystem and should have a demonstrated interest in the SPECs.
+Members of the Steering Committee should be active in the scientific Python ecosystem and should have a demonstrated interest in the Core Projects and the SPEC process.
-Examples of demonstrated interest include submitting SPECs, engaging in SPEC discussions, reviewing SPEC PRs, or advocating for wider SPEC participation.
+Examples of demonstrated interest include submitting SPECs, engaging in SPEC discussions, reviewing SPEC pull requests, or advocating for wider SPEC participation.

 ## How many members should there be?